Krishnkumar542/Interactive-Dashboard-Creation-Using-Power-BI/README.md

 ## **Final Conclusion**

 The customers living in Maharashtra, Madhya Pradesh and Uttar Pradesh purchase the most of the products such as Clothing, Electronics and Furnitures.
-To improve sales of the Madhav E-Commerce Store, the owner must show maximum ads, sale offers/coupons in the months from January to April and December.
+To improve sales of the **Madhav E-Commerce Store**, the owner must show maximum ads, sale offers/coupons in the months from January to April and December.